 A kidney stone, renal calculi, nephrolithiasis, or urolithiasis is a hard, pebble-like material that is made from chemicals in the urine.
 Urine has various dissolved wastes in it.
 When a lot of waste is present in very little liquid, crystals begin to develop.
 The crystals draw additional elements and merge to form a solid that will get bigger unless passed out of the body with the urine.
 These chemicals are mostly eliminated in the urine by the kidneys.

 After forming, the stone could stay in the kidney or move down the urinary system and into the ureter.
-Occasionally, little stones pass out through urine without causing too much pain.
-Urethra, ureter, bladder, or kidney stones that stay in the body may cause urine to back up, causing pain.
+Occasionally, small stones pass out through urine without causing too much pain.
+Urethra, ureter, bladder, or kidney stones that stay in the body may cause urine to back up, causing pain and kidney disease.

-Few kidney stones are small, like a grain of sand, or as large as a pebble or a golf ball!
-The size of the stone directly affects the visibility of the symptoms; larger stones tend to produce more noticeable symptoms.
+Few kidney stones are small stones, like a grain of sand, or as large as a pebble or a golf ball!
+The size of the stone directly affects the visibility of the symptoms; larger kidney stones tend to produce more noticeable symptoms.

 The signs could be any of the ones below:

 The kidney stone causes include drinking very little water, obesity, exercise (too much or too little), weight loss surgery, or consuming food with too much salt or sugar.
-Certain infections and having a family history might be important in a few individuals.
+Certain infections and having a family history might also increase your risk for renal calculi.
 Eating too much fructose increases the likelihood of getting a kidney stone.
 High fructose corn syrup and table sugar both have fructose in them.

 The common kidney stone is formed when calcium fuses with oxalate in the urine.
 Insufficient calcium and fluid intake, as well as other circumstances, may contribute to their formation.

-These stones don’t happen often and are brought on by chronic infections in the upper urinary system.
-These stones are bigger in size with branches and grow fast.
+These struvite stones don’t happen often and are brought on by chronic infections in the upper urinary system.
+These struvite stones are bigger in size with branches, grow fast, and can block the kidney, ureter, or bladder and damage the kidney.

 Cystine stones are bigger and keep coming back because of a genetic disorder called cystinuria, causing pain and blood in the urine, so it’s important to see a doctor to get an evaluation and treatment.
-Some ways to treat it are to drink more water, make changes to your food, or have surgery.
+Some ways to treat it are drinking enough fluids, making changes to your food, or having surgery.

 A kidney stone diagnosis begins with a medical and dietary history, physical examination, and imaging tests.
-It is important to know the exact size and shape of the kidney stones, which is done with a high-resolution CT scan or an x-ray called a “KUB x-ray” (kidney-ureter-bladder x-ray), showing the stone size and location.
-The KUB x-ray helps to determine if the stone is right for shock wave treatment.
+A kidney test is done to know the exact size and shape of the kidney stones, which is done with a high-resolution CT scan or an X-ray called a “KUB X-ray” (kidney-ureter-bladder x-ray), showing the stone size and location.
+The KUB X-ray helps to determine if the stone is right for shock wave treatment.
 For monitoring the stones before and after treatment, the KUB test may be used, but a CT scan is generally better for diagnosis.
 In a few individuals, doctors will also suggest an intravenous pyelogram or lVP.

 Specific blood tests and urine tests will be done to check kidney health.
 A patient’s general health and the size and location of the stone will be evaluated.